justingielen/TheLab/README.md

 # The Lab

-Welcome to **The Lab**—a dynamic social platform designed for athletes and coaches to enhance sports skills through collaborative training, tailored drills, and interactive events.
-The Lab bridges the gap between in-person sports coaching and modern technology, empowering athletes to train smarter and coaches to share their expertise effectively.
+Welcome to **The Lab**—a dynamic social development platform designed to connect athletes and coaches and enhance sports skill development through collaborative training, tailored drills and feedback, and interactive events.
+The Lab bridges the gap between sports coaching and modern technology, empowering athletes to train smarter, and enabling coaches to share their expertise effectively and with a wider audience.

 Explore the live project here: [The Lab Website](https://justingielen.pythonanywhere.com)